saldo27/sched-anal/README.md

 ## Input File Format

 The application expects shift schedule files in calendar format with:
+- Calendar layout with days of the week (Monday-Sunday)
+- Dates or day numbers (1-31) in the header or cells
+- Worker names in cells corresponding to their assigned shifts
+- Supports PDF files with table-based calendars or Excel spreadsheets

+### Supported Formats

+**PDF Format**: Calendar-style PDFs with:
+- Day numbers (1-31) in cells
+- Worker names assigned under each day
+- Multiple calendars on separate pages (one per month)

+**Excel Format**: Spreadsheets with:
-- Dates arranged in columns or rows (Monday to Sunday weeks)
+- Dates in the first column or first row
-- Worker names in cells indicating shift assignments
+- Worker names in cells corresponding to shifts
-- Optional: Position numbers (1, 2, 3, etc.) for tracking last position
+- Optional position columns for tracking shift positions

 ### Example Excel Format